Constipation During Pregnancy

 One of the common side effects that result from constipation during pregnancy is hemorrhoids (or piles).
 The pressure of trying to go can cause swelling of the arteries around the anus.
 Hemorrhoids can be extremely painful and can also rupture and bleed.

 The best way to avoid constipation when you are pregnant is to make a habit of eating plenty of fiber in your diet and drinking lots of good water.
 If you don't have a water filter, consider Aquasana.
-(They are well known for being one of the best).
+Aquasana is well known for being one of the best every day water filters on the market.

 When I say lots of water, I mean at least 8 glasses a day.
-This is especially important if you are adding some supplemental fiber (like Peaches and Cream Fiber) to your diet.
-If you add the fiber without the water, you may make your problem worse instead of better.
+This is especially important if you are adding some supplemental fiber to your diet.
+Depending on the type of fiber supplement you use, if you add the fiber without the water, you may make your problem worse instead of better.

 You also want to make sure you get plenty of exercise.
 You don't have to do anything drastic.
 A brisk 30 minute walk each day is sufficient.
 Most people have found that regular exercise throughout their pregnancy has the added bonus of making the labor and delivery a bit easier.
 That's an added incentive for you!